Back Acne Treatment: Everything You Should Know

 Dietary considerations focus on reducing high-glycemic foods that spike insulin levels.
 Dairy products, particularly skim milk, may worsen acne in some individuals through hormonal pathways.
 Keep a food diary to identify personal triggers.

-Stress management prevents cortisol-induced sebum production increases.
+Stress management prevents cortisol-induced increases in sebum production.
 Regular exercise, adequate sleep (7-9 hours), and relaxation techniques help maintain hormonal balance.

 Supplement considerations include zinc (30-40mg daily) for anti-inflammatory effects and omega-3 fatty acids (1-2g daily) to reduce inflammation.
-Vitamin D deficiency correction may improve acne in deficient individuals.
+Correcting vitamin D deficiency may improve acne in individuals with a deficiency.

 Exercise modifications prevent friction-induced acne.
-Choose moisture-wicking fabrics, avoid tight straps or equipment pressing against skin, and clean exercise equipment before use.
+Select moisture-wicking fabrics, avoid tight straps or equipment that presses against the skin, and clean exercise equipment before use.

 Back acne often requires longer treatment periods than facial acne due to thicker skin and larger pore size.
 The area’s reduced blood flow compared to facial skin also slows medication absorption and healing processes.